awsdocs/amazon-sagemaker-developer-guide/doc_source/xgboost-72.md

 Gradient boosting operates on tabular data, with the rows representing observations, one column representing the target variable or label, and the remaining columns representing features\.

-The Amazon SageMaker implementation of XGBoost supports CSV and libsvm formats for training and inference:
+The SageMaker implementation of XGBoost supports CSV and libsvm formats for training and inference:
 + For Training ContentType, valid inputs are *text/libsvm* \(default\) or *text/csv*\.
 + For Inference ContentType, valid inputs are *text/libsvm* or \(the default\) *text/csv*\.